damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 [Jekyll][] is based on:

 - [Markdown][], `.md`, which is a simple textile file easy to read;
-- [Yaml][], `.yml`, responsible for configuring variables and their values;
+- [YAML][], `.yml`, responsible for configuring variables and their values;
 - [Liquid][], which dynamically calls the YAML variables defined by Jekyll itself or by yourself.

 You also will need to handle some HTML, CSS and JavaScript files.

-If you aren't familiar with Jekyll, it's worth the try.
+If you aren't familiar with Jekyll, it's worth a try.
 You can play around with `includes`, `loops`, `if` statements, `code blocks` and a lot more.
 You can find all of it on [Jekyll Documentation](http://jekyllrb.com/docs/home/).
 Jekyll also offers full support for preprocessors like [Sass](http://jekyllrb.com/docs/assets/#sassscss) and [Coffee Script](http://jekyllrb.com/docs/assets/#coffeescript).